 PPRC offers programs that save both natural resources and business resources.
 We help organizations improve environmental performance and operation efficiency by eliminating or re-using waste, by rethinking process and product design, and by aiding green purchasing decisions.
 Such programs include:

-Solarize Bellevue is a neighborhood solar purchasing campaign that provides residents and businesses with reduced cost, headache-free solar installations on their homes, businesses, or multi-family units.
+Solarize Kirkland is a neighborhood solar purchasing campaign that provides residents and businesses with reduced cost, headache-free solar installations on their homes, businesses, or multi-family units.
 This is achieved by pooling a group of local individuals interested in solar to make a “bulk buy.”
 This type of program has been widely successful across regions including Seattle, Snohomish County, and more broadly on a national scale, from Portland to New York – with savings as much as 20% on average when compared to acquiring solar systems independently.

 The E3 (Economy, Energy and the Environment) program uses a combined technical assistance process to increase the efficiency of manufacturing operations, improve environmental performance, and position firms to be more competitive in the global marketplace.
 E3 brings together federal agencies, states, and local communities to deliver responsive, coordinated solutions in a manufacturing environment.